ELEM ED 317 Teaching Social Studies Preschool - 8

 3. How you might use this new knowledge in your teaching about Wisconsin Native Americans.

-Caring, intellectual teachers critically analyze and evaluate the curriculum and teaching methods suggested by published textbooks in order to ensure accurate content (Wisconsin Educator Standard 1) and plan lessons which are developmentally appropriate and match students’ learning needs (Wisconsin Educator Standards 2 and 3).
+Exemplary social studies teachers critically analyze and evaluate the curriculum and teaching methods suggested by published textbooks in order to ensure different perspectives and accurate content (Wisconsin Educator Standard 1) and plan lessons which are developmentally appropriate and match students’ learning needs (Wisconsin Educator Standards 2 and 3).
 For this assignment you should choose one social studies textbook (both the student's copy and the teacher's edition) for use in grades kindergarten through eight from your classroom placement or the Educational Materials Center in Polk Library to review and analyze.
 Use the guideline from the course packet to assist you in your analysis.
 Be very complete in responding to my questions and use examples to support your conclusions for each question.
 You may want to copy pages from the text to illustrate your points.
-This assignment should be at least five typed pages in length and should be proofread to eliminate spelling, punctuation, and grammar errors.
+This assignment should be at least five typed pages in length and should be proofread to eliminate spelling, punctuation, and grammatical errors.
 You may earn up to ten points for this assignment.
 Be prepared to share your findings with others in class on the date this assignment is due.
-I strongly suggest you collaborate with another student from the class on this project to contribute different ideas and perspectives in analyzing the selected social studies textbook and to share the limited texts available from the Educational Materials Center.
+I strongly suggest you collaborate with another student from the class on this project to enrich your ideas and perspectives, strengthen your final analysis and evaluation, and to share the limited texts available from the Educational Materials Center.

-Caring, intellectual teachers develop content knowledge (Wisconsin Educator Standard 1) to make the curriculum more representative of different groups and perspectives and relevant to diverse students.
-Discuss possible topics with your cooperating teacher and skim the school district's curriculum guide for ideas of possible topics and appropriate standards and benchmarks.
-Select main content themes to explore with your students.
-For example, if you chose families as your topic, you might focus on different family structures, roles of each family member, and challenges families face as the main themes of this topic.
-For this assignment, you should research your topic, select those content themes which you (in consultation with your cooperating teacher) believe are most important to explore, and prepare a short paper: (a) defining your chosen topic; (b) the rationale for choosing it including the school district, state, and national standards which are addressed; (c) a clear summary of the researched content of main themes and any sub-themes with citations for sources used within the text; and (d) a curriculum web showing the organization of the main topic, themes, and sub-themes.
-Limit the content themes to two or three which could be adequately dealt with during five lessons.
+The purpose of the integrated curriculum unit research paper is to allow you to develop the content knowledge (Wisconsin Educator Standard 1) needed to be thoroughly prepared to teach an integrated social studies, science, and math unit in your clinical placement.
+The research paper focuses on the social studies content you will teach.
+Discuss possible topics and benchmarks with your cooperating teacher and select main content themes to teach.
+For example, if you chose families as your topic, you might focus on the main themes of: different family structures, roles and responsibilities of each family member, and rules families make to keep members safe, healthy, and well developed.
+For this assignment, you should research your topic, select those content themes which you (in consultation with your cooperating teacher) believe are most important to teach, and prepare a short paper.
+The paper should include: (a) a definition of your chosen topic; (b) the rationale for choosing it including the school district benchmarks which are addressed; (c) a clear summary of the researched content of main themes and any sub-themes with citations for reliable sources used within the text.
+Limit the content themes to two or three which could be meaningfully taught during five lessons.
 You must also include a list of resources which you used to research the content.
-If you are working with a partner in developing a curriculum unit, both of you must contribute equally to this assignment.
+If you are working with a teaching team in developing an integrated curriculum unit, all of you must contribute equally to this assignment.
 This paper will be worth fifteen points and should be at least seven typed pages long.
 Since this assignment is a final draft, you should carefully attend to the mechanics of writing as well as the content.
-Follow the comprehensive written guideline in the course packet.
+Follow the comprehensive written guideline in the course packet and my e-mail suggestions in preparing your paper.
+My personal suggestions and an opportunity to submit a rough draft of your paper for feedback are all examples of ways I am modeling how teachers provide extra support for students’ success on assessments.

-V. Rough Drafts Of Curriculum Unit Lesson Plans
+VI.
+Rough Drafts Of Integrated Social Studies, Science, and Math Curriculum Unit Lesson Plans

-Caring, intellectual teachers demonstrate careful planning for teaching, gather input from experienced educators, and revise plans as they prepare lessons to help all students learn.
 Wisconsin educators are expected to know how to teach, use a variety of instructional strategies, plan different kinds of lessons, and test for student progress (Wisconsin Educator Standards 4, 7, and 8).
-Before teaching your social studies curriculum unit in your clinical placement, you will meet with me to discuss a rough draft of your lesson plans.
-You must have a typed paper copy of complete lesson plans with standards, goals, materials, procedures, and assessment strategies for all five lessons at the time of our conference in order to earn five points.
+Before teaching your integrated social studies, science, and math curriculum unit in your clinical placement, you and your teaching team will meet with me and/or other methods instructors to discuss a rough draft of your 10 lesson plans.
+You must have a word processed paper copy of 10 complete lesson plans with (1) topic/key concepts (include social studies, science, and math content); (2) social studies, science, and math school district benchmarks; (3) connections to students’ lives; (4) goals/objectives for social studies, science, and math if different from benchmarks; (5) formative and summative assessment targets and methods; (6) classroom/student descriptions; (7) students’ prior knowledge of topic/concepts; (8) classroom management strategies; (9) technology components; (10) materials preparation and division of responsibilities; (11) lesson steps, transitions, questions, recommended social studies, science, and math education practices, and differentiation; and (12) closure.
 You must also schedule a conference with your cooperating teacher to review your lesson plans prior to teaching your unit.
+These conferences are examples of how your cooperating teacher and I are supporting your successful preparation and teaching of an integrated social studies curriculum unit.

-Caring, intellectual teachers create original curriculum which integrates relevant, multicultural content with diverse teaching and assessment strategies in order to meet students' needs (Wisconsin Educator Standards 1-10).
-For the culminating project for this course, you will prepare a written copy of your unit including: (a) description of students’ backgrounds and learning needs; (b) definition of topic, main themes, and important concepts or terms; (c) rationale for unit’s importance linked to social studies school district, state, and national standards and literacy state and school district standards; (d) unit goals; (e) five lesson plans (with standards, goals, materials, procedures, and assessment strategies of students' learning for each lesson); (f) content knowledge from your research paper; (g) a means of involving your students' families in the unit; (h) a display, bulletin board, or learning center to reinforce the unit's main themes; (i) criteria, methods, and record-keeping system for assessing students' attainment of all goals/objectives; (j) your reflections on teaching the unit (modifications made, why lessons went well, how and why lessons might be improved, why students met or did not meet the goals/objectives, and new insights gained about teaching); (k) a curriculum web; and (l) list of resources used in the research paper and curriculum unit.
-If you are working in a teaching team, you should collaborate in preparing the unit and divide the work equally.
-Each person in a team will receive the same grade for all assignments completed for the unit.
-This curriculum unit should be a typed, final copy, is due the final class day of the semester, and is worth twenty-five points.
-If you choose to use this assignment to illustrate all 10 Wisconsin Educators Standards for your admission to student teaching portfolio, please let me know so that I assess your unit using the portfolio rubric in addition to the rubric I use to assess it for the course.
+The final copy of the integrated social studies, science, and math unit should include relevant, multicultural content with differentiated and recommended social studies, science, and math teaching and assessment strategies in order to meet students' needs (Wisconsin Educator Standards 1-10).
+For the culminating project, you and your teaching team will prepare a written copy of your unit including: (a) description of classroom context or students’ backgrounds and learning needs; (b) rationale for unit’s importance linked to social studies, science, and math school district benchmarks; (c) pre-assessment of students’ knowledge; (d) ten lesson plans with all components for each lesson; (e) content knowledge from your research paper; (f) formative and summative assessment strategies used and a spreadsheet showing how well your students met the social studies, science, and math benchmarks of the unit; (g) your reflections on teaching the unit (how lessons were differentiated, how well students with special learning needs and language learners met the benchmarks, why these students were successful or not in meeting the benchmarks, why lessons went well, how and why lessons might be improved, why all students met or did not meet the benchmarks, and new insights gained about working with students, collaborating with educators, and/or teaching); and (j) list of resources used in teaching the integrated curriculum unit.
+If you are working on a teaching team, you should collaborate in preparing the integrated unit and divide the work equally.
+Each person on a team will receive the same grade for all assignments completed for the unit.
+This integrated social studies, science, and math unit should be a word-processesd, final copy, is due the final class day of the semester, and is worth twenty-five points.
+Follow the detailed “Guideline for Preparing Curriculum Unit Integrating Social Studies, Science, and Math” in your course packet in preparing your unit.
+If you choose to use the final copy of your lesson plans of your unit for your admission to student teaching stage of your portfolio, please attach the appropriate rubrics to these assignments.

-Through attending and participating in class, you have opportunities to share your background with others, learn about class members' backgrounds, engage in dialogue about important ideas and concerns regarding teaching social studies, and encourage more complex thinking.
-By all of us working together to develop a caring classroom community, we can support each other's growth and experience a model for developing a similar community in your future classrooms.
+Through attending and participating in class, you have opportunities to develop thinking, speaking, and social skills needed for your role as citizens actively participating and solving problems of our democratic society.
 During our first class meeting, we will develop guidelines for class discussions and participation which you will use to evaluate your participation regularly during the semester.
-Your self-evaluation will influence my evaluation of your participation.
+Your word processed self-evaluation will influence my evaluation of your participation.
 I expect you to attend class on time, be prepared to discuss the readings, participate in discussions, listen to others, and engage in activities to help build community.
 You may earn a maximum of ten points for participation.
 Because your attendance is so important to your own development as a teacher as well as the development of our learning community, you are expected to attend each class session.
-If you miss one class session, your participation points will be reduced by at least one-half a point.
+If you miss one class session, your participation points will be reduced by at least one-half point.
 After one absence, each class you miss will result in five points being deducted from the final number of points you have earned at the end of the semester.
-The only exceptions are for documented extended illnesses, medical emergencies, and family emergencies.
+The only exceptions are for documented extended illnesses and medical and family emergencies.
 You must let me know about these emergencies and arrange to complete additional work to compensate for the absence.

 Tentative Class Schedule